anchore/oss-docs/content/docs/user-guides/sbom/sources.md

 +++
 title = "Supported Sources"
-description = "SBOM Generation Supported Sources" weight = 20
-tags = ["syft", "sbom"]
-url = "docs/userguides/sbom/sources"
+description = "Explore the different sources Syft can analyze including container images, OCI registries, directories, files, and archives with syntax and options for each type." weight = 20 tags = ["syft", "sbom"] url = "docs/user-guides/sbom/sources"
 +++

-## Supported sources

 Syft can generate an SBOM from a variety of sources including images, files, directories, and archives.
 Syft will attempt to determine the type of source based on provided input, for example: